5 Key Takeaways From The GOP Health Overhaul Plan

 Under current law, the amount of the credit is tied to a person's income (the less you earn the more you get) and the cost of insurance where you live.

-The GOP credits also do not vary by location, so they would be worth more in places where health care and health insurance is less expensive.
+The GOP credits also do not vary by location, so they would be worth more in places where health care and health insurance are less expensive.

 The GOP credits do phase out gradually, starting with incomes above $75,000 for an individual and $150,000 for families.